 If you are looking to pursue one of these doctoral program types, take a look at a list of doctoral programs here or access a list of programs by state here.

 Need help applying to graduate school?
 The Student Academy of Audiology (SAA) has a wealth of information on how to apply to graduate school.
-Check out SAA’s in-depth guide here.
+Check out the national SAA website for more information and resources.

 Required Externship Year